Skip to main content

 VICTORY!
 Federal law (the Paul Wellstone and Pete Domenici Mental Health Parity and Addiction Equity Act of 2008) now addresses longstanding discrimination against those who rely on their health plans for coverage of mental and addictive disorders.
 And a final rule was issued November 8, 2013.
 The law:

-• extends equal coverage to an estimated 113 million Americans who work for employers with 51 employees or more
+• extends equal coverage to an estimated 113 million Americans who work for employers with 51 employees or more;

-• for the first time, this includes workers in companies that are self-insured
+• for the first time, this includes workers in companies that are self-insured;

-• establishes visit and day limits that cannot be more restrictive than those for medical/surgical services
+• establishes visit and day limits that cannot be more restrictive than those for medical/surgical services;

-• establishes copays and deductibles that cannot be more restrictive than those for medical/surgical services
+• establishes copays and deductibles that cannot be more restrictive than those for medical/surgical services;

-• requires that if a health plan offers out-of-network coverage, it must also include out-of-network parity for mental health
+• requires that if a health plan offers out-of-network coverage, it must also include out-of-network parity for mental health;

-• establishes a floor, but state parity laws can go beyond the federal law
+• establishes a floor, but state parity laws can go beyond the federal law;

-• allows management of the benefit
+• allows management of the benefit; and

 • becomes effective one year after enactment (effective October 2009)